atahanuz/postgres-practice/README.md

 Note that the database currently is read-only, queries such as UPDATE and DELETE are not supported.
 I'm working on a solution to allow users to modify the database

+## Contact

+For problems or suggestions raise an [Issue](https://github.com/atahanuz/sorting-benchmark/issues/new) in this repo and I'll happily respond.<br>
+You can mail me at atahanuz23@gmail.com too but it'd be better if you raise an Issue so everyone can see and contribute to the discussion.
+It also sends a notification to my phone so I'll be able to respond faster.